WWE Hardcore Championship: Reigns

-Mr. McMahon awarded Mankind the World Wrestling Federation (WWF) Hardcore Championship on November 2, 1998.
+Mr. McMahon awarded Mankind the WWF Hardcore Championship on November 2, 1998.
 After Mankind lost the title to Big Boss Man, he never attempted to recapture the title, mainly because of the main event push he received shortly afterward.
 At the time of conception, the idea was for the belt to be used in comedy segments to play on Mankind's reputation as a hardcore wrestler.
 However, as Mankind and hardcore wrestling became more popular with audiences, the Hardcore Championship became a more serious title.
 Its popularity led competitor World Championship Wrestling (WCW) to create its own Hardcore Championship, a move followed by numerous independent promotions.